abrasive/shairport/README.md

 Shairport Sync does Audio Synchronisation
 ---------------------------
 Shairport Sync allows you to set a delay (a "latency") from when music is sent by iTunes or your iOS device to when it is played in the Shairport Sync audio device.
 The latency can be set to match the latency of other output devices playing the music (or video in the case of the AppleTV or Quicktime), achieving audio synchronisation.
 Shairport Sync uses extra timing information to stay synchronised with the source's time signals, eliminating "drift", where audio streams slowly drift out of synchronisation.
+Shairplay Sync automatically chooses a suitable latency for iTunes and for AirPlay devices such as the AppleTV.

 To stay synchronised, if an output device is running slow, Shairport Sync will delete frames of audio to allow it to keep up; if the device is running fast, Shairport Sync will insert frames to keep time.
 The number of frames inserted or deleted is so small as to be almost  inaudible.
 Frames are inserted or deleted as necessary at pseudorandom intervals.
 Alternatively, Shairport Sync can resample the audio feed to ensure the output device can keep up.
 Resampling is even less obtrusive than insertion and deletion but requires a good deal of processing power -- most embedded devices probably can't support it.

-Shairplay Sync will automatically choose a suitable latency for iTunes and for AirPlay devices such as the AppleTV.

 What else?
 --------------
 * Shairport Sync offers finer control at very top and very bottom of the volume range.
 See http://tangentsoft.net/audio/atten.html for a good discussion of audio "attenuators", upon which volume control in Shairport Sync is modelled.
 See also the diagram of the volume transfer function in the documents folder.
 * Shairport Sync will mute properly if the hardware supports it.
-* If it has to use software volume and mute controls, the response time is shorter than before -- now it responds in 0.15 seconds.
+* If Shairport Sync has to use software volume and mute controls, the response time is shorter than before -- now it responds in 0.15 seconds.
 * Shairport Sync sends back a "busy" signal if it's already playing audio from another source, so other sources can't "barge in" on an existing Shairport Sync session.
 (If a source disappears without warning, the session automatically terminates after two minutes and the device becomes available again.)

 Status